Hristo Ivanov (footballer, born 2000)

-Hristo Yankov Ivanov (Христо Янков Иванов; born 16 December 2000) is a Bulgarian professional footballer who plays as a midfielder for Železničar Pančevo and the Bulgaria national team.
+Hristo Yankov Ivanov (Христо Янков Иванов; born 16 December 2000) is a Bulgarian professional footballer who plays as a midfielder for I liga club Lechia Gdańsk.

 He previously played for Cherno More, Vitosha Bistritsa, Arda Kardzhali and Novara.

 Career

 Ivanov played for several English youth teams.
 Upon his return to Bulgaria, he became champion of Bulgaria for under 19 with Cherno More.
 The same year he made his debut in the first division with the team of Vitosha Bistritsa.
 In January 2023, he joined Lokomotiv Plovdiv.

+On 19 January 2026, Ivanov joined Liga Portugal 2 club Vizela, signing a contract until June 2030.

+On 26 August 2026, Ivanov joined Polish I liga side Lechia Gdańsk on a three-year deal.

 International career

 He received his first call-up for Bulgaria on 5 October 2023 for the matches against Lithuania and Albania, after the injury of Dimo Krastev.